Miro0o/Docs-Notes/CS/CyberSecurity/Network Security/Anonymous & Private Networks/Proxy/Proxy Tools/proxychain.md

 > ⚠ Warning: this program works only on dynamically linked programs. also both `proxychains` and the program to call must use the same dynamic linker (i.e. same `libc`)

+---
+edit file `/etc/proxychains.conf `

+Proxy servers may be down, or they may be experiencing a heavy load (causing slow or latent connections); if this occurs, a defined or strict ProxyChain will fail because an expected link is missing.
+Therefore, disable the use of `strict_chain` and enable `dynamic_chain`, which ensures that the connection will be routed.

+Open proxies can be easily found online (an example would be https://www.proxynova.com/proxy-server-list/) and added to the proxychains.conf file.
+Testers can take advantage of this to further obfuscate their identity.

 ## Ref